Current Market Trends

 Currency: Croatian Kuna

 The Croatian government is currently undertaking an extensive reform of the healthcare sector to increase its efficiency and limit spending to more affordable levels.
-Nevertheless, Business Monitor International forecasts healthcare expenditures to growth by 0.5% in US dollar terms, reaching $3.95 billion by 2020.
+Nevertheless, Business Monitor International forecasts healthcare expenditures to grow by 1.9% in US dollar terms, reaching $4.74 billion by 2022.
 Private sector expenditure is expected to grow at a rate of 3.1% by 2021.

 Croatia is a member of the European Union, and it has fully implemented the new EU Medical Device Regulation.